-- Add almond butter and Maple syrup to a bowl with almond milk and vinegar and mix everything nicely.
+- Add almond butter and maple syrup to a bowl with almond milk and vinegar and mix everything nicely.

 - Pour liquid ingredients into the dry ingredients and mix very well until no lumps remain.

-- Preheat your non-stick pan well (I used non-stick crepe pan) and pour about ⅛ cup of batter on a pan.
-Cook on a medium heat until bubbles appear and the bottom of a pancake is brown.
+- Preheat your non-stick pan well (I used a non-stick crepe pan) and pour about ⅛ cup of batter on a pan.
+Cook on medium heat until bubbles appear and the bottom of a pancake is brown.
 Flip and cook for another 1-2 minutes.* Note 1

 - Continue cooking the rest of the batter.
 Serve your cassava flour pancakes immediately with berries or maple syrup!

 Iryna Bychkiv is the founder and writer of the culinary website Lavender & Macarons, where she shares clean, European-inspired recipes that are delicious, easy to prepare, and made with wholesome ingredients.
 Iryna loves creating meals that are simple yet healthy and unique, including vegan and vegetarian recipes.

 Iryna is also a freelance writer for MSN and Associated Press Wire.